Everest Base Camp Trek 14 Days

 Before planning this trek, know the difficulty level of Everest Base Camp well.
 So that you can complete this without any issues.

-Best Time to Visit Everest Base Camp :
+Best Time to Visit Everest Base Camp:

 Nearly all months of the year except the monsoon.
 Wet months from mid-June to mid-September.

 Another best time to hike Everest Base Camp is October to December.
 It offers a clear view of peaks with harsh sunlight days.
-It can be freezing cold in the morning and night, depending on the overnight stop's altitude.
+It can be freezing cold in the morning and at night, depending on the overnight stop's altitude.

 Everest Base Camp Trek Difficulty